LyGabiCS/CS4076/README.md

                 Completed: Begin a QT Widget project which will be the *true* beginning of the semester long project.
                 Goal: Place a text space and push button that once clicked will send a message to the user.

-Week 4 Update - Rewrite the Room code so the rooms can be accessed through an array of pointers
+Week 4 Update - Goal: Rewrite the Room code so the rooms can be accessed through an array of pointers
+                In-Progress: Currently working on picking game theme and game basics

-Week 5 Update - Implement inline functions, c++ references, default parameters and function templates into the Zork code.
+Week 5 Update - Goal: Implement inline functions, c++ references, default parameters and function templates into the Zork code.
+                In-Progress: Trying out GUI layout variations

+Week 6 Update - This week I focused on trying to understand all the requirements that I need to include in my Zork code.
+I put in the time to go through C++ and see where certain things will suit the game.

+Week 7 Update: Back to coding, will try and improve the necessary updates from week 4 and 5